Paying attention to your customers is the best thing you can do for your business. Regardless of the nature of the communication, itâs all valuable.

 Surveying customers is one of the more obvious ways of collecting feedback.
 The purpose of a survey is to ask questions to assess customer satisfaction.

-This means that need to format the surveys carefully:
+This means you need to format the surveys carefully:

 Onboarding feedback